adduke/Disaster-Response-MultiOutputClassifier/.ipynb_checkpoints/README-checkpoint.md

 4. Click the `PREVIEW` button to open the homepage

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to .gov/uk for the data.
-You can find the Licensing for the data and other descriptive information at the .gov/uk link available [here](https://www.gov.uk/government/collections/school-and-college-performance-measures?_ga=2.105303552.284626896.1717939438-727414179.1717512892).
+Must give credit to Appen.com/ for the data.
+You can find the Licensing for the data and other descriptive information at link available [here](https://www.appen.com/).
 Otherwise, feel free to use the code here as you would like!